covidsafewatch/website/input/senate-submissions/incorrect-handling-of-potential-data-breach.md

 -----END PGP SIGNATURE-----
 ```

-Additionally the DTA has publically commented in the Australian media that all matters should be reported to support@covidsafe.gov.au.
+Additionally the DTA has publicly commented in the Australian media that all matters should be reported to support@covidsafe.gov.au.

 <?# Twitter 1257506430476640256 /?>

-Here's a screenshot showing that data was publically accessible without authentication.
+Here's a screenshot showing that data was publicly accessible without authentication.

 Geoffrey Huntley did not download, access or conduct any analysis of this data.